 - Culture marketing videos: Content to showcase your brand, people, or causes.

 - Social videos: Content to engage followers on social—Facebook, Instagram, Snapchat, YouTube, etc. May be educational or pure entertainment.

 While video can help you achieve your marketing goals, it is also a useful communication tool to help your internal team in their day-to-day.
 Sales collateral, company information, and presentations can easily be converted to video to save time and energy.

-The Best Format for Your Brand Video
+The Best Format for Your Video Marketing

 The video format you choose will depend on many factors: your story, available resources, audience, distribution channels, etc. Some formats are better suited for particular uses, so consider which may help you best achieve your goals.